leukeleu/django-dbbackup/README.txt

     >> pip install python-gnupg
 - You need gpg key.
 - Set the setting 'DBBACKUP_GPG_RECIPIENT' to the name of the gpg key.

+DBBACKUP_GPG_RECIPIENT (required)
+    Name of the gpg key used for encryption.

+DBBACKUP_GPG_ALWAYS_TRUST (optional)
+    The encryption of the backup file fails if gpg does not trust the public encryption key.
+The solution is to set the option 'trust-model' to 'always'.
+    By default this value is False.
+Set this to True to enable this option.